mildbyte/minesweeper-sweeper/README.md

 Known problems
 --------------

-* There is no backtracking: `backtrackCell` never calls itself again, so the program can't solve all boards (and can't even solve some obvious ones).
+* `backtrackCell` is slow (in fact, it is O(2^n)), so most boards take a long time to solve.
+* The solver doesn't take into account the amount of mines remaining on the field.
+* When it can't infer anything at all, it doesn't start guessing or using probabilistic methods.
 * The image recognition is quite slow, taking ~1 second (there is also a delay of 0.5 seconds in the screenshot routine between activating the window and taking the screenshot to ensure the window has been redrawn and is in the foreground).
 * It doesn't recognise when the board has been solved and so even tries to recognise the cells on the high score screen.
-* Some weird stuff going on with packing and unpacking things into `Maybe`.
+* Some weird stuff going on with packing and unpacking things into `Maybe` and making a big mess with sets.
 * The code is a bit rough and has some operations it would be useful to generalise.
 * Something else.